Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Pfaffian polyhex graphs

 \subsection{Polyhex graphs on the Klein bottle}

 First, we consider bipartite polyhex graphs on the Klein bottle.

 \begin{lem} Let $G$ be a bipartite polyhex graph on the Klein bottle.
-Then $G$ has no an ideal tri-cut. \end{lem}
+Then $G$ does not contain an ideal tri-cut. \end{lem}

-\begin{proof} By Theorem \ref{thm3-7}, we have that $G$ is isomorphic to $K_e(k,q)$ with $q\ge 2$.
-A similar argument as the proof of Theorem \ref{lem4-1} (for $T(k,q,t)$ with $q\ge 2$) shows that the lemma is true. \end{proof}
+\begin{proof} By Theorem \ref{thm3-1-2}, we have that $G$ is isomorphic to $K_e(k,q)$ with $q\ge 2$.
+An analogous argument as the proof of Theorem \ref{lem4-1} in case $q\ge 2$ shows that the lemma is true. \end{proof}

-By Lemma \ref{lem4-5} and Proposition \ref{prop2-8}, a Pfaffian bipartite polyhex graph on the Klein bottle must be planar.
+It can be seen that the Heawood graph can not be a polyhex graph on the Klein bottle.
+So, by Lemma \ref{lem4-5} and Proposition \ref{prop2-8}, a Pfaffian bipartite polyhex graph on the Klein bottle must be planar.

-\begin{lem} A bipartite polyhex graph $G$ on the Klein bottle is planar if and only if it is isomorphic to $K_e(4,2)$. \end{lem} \begin{proof} Let $G$ a be planar bipartite polyhex graph on the Klein bottle.
-By Theorem \ref{thm2-1} and Lemma \ref{lem3-10}, we may assume that $G$ is isomorphic to one of $K_e(4,q)$ and $K_e(k,2)$.
+\begin{lem} A bipartite polyhex graph $G$ on the Klein bottle is planar if and only if it is $K_e(4,2)$. \end{lem} \begin{proof} Let $G$ be a planar bipartite polyhex graph on the Klein bottle.
+By Theorem \ref{thm2-1} and Lemma \ref{lem3-10}, we may assume that $G$ is isomorphic to one of $K_e(4,q)$ and $K_e(k,2)$ ($q\ge 2$ and $k\ge 4$).